 How long will it take to Qualify?

-This, of course, depends on the route you take and what your existing commitments are.
+This, of course, depends on the route you take into dental nursing and what your existing commitments are.

 Working part time as a trainee dental nurse will take you longer to qualify than if you worked full time.
-If you are full time it can take between 18 and 24 months to complete an apprenticeship course.
+If you are full time it can take between 18 and 24 months to complete a dental nurse apprenticeship course.

-If you opt for gaining your qualification through dedicated study, then the duration of your studies will vary.
+If you opt for gaining your dental nursing qualification through dedicated study, then the duration of your studies will vary.

-In a traditional setting the course takes roughly a year to complete.
+In a traditional setting, the dental nurse course takes roughly a year to complete.
 Plus, any time you have to waste waiting for the course to start.

-Online learning providers will usually give you 2 years to complete the course, but most students can complete the course in 9 months or less.
-This means you can qualify and move into your new role in less than a year.
+Online learning providers will usually give you 2 years to complete the dental nursing course, but most students can complete the course in 9 months or less.
+This means you can qualify and move into your new role as a dental nurse in less than a year.

 Studying online means you can start studying the same day you enrol and work your studies around your existing commitments.
 No classrooms, no timetables.
 You dedicate the pace and the way you learn.